bgrusnak/stravidom-boilerplate/README.md

 - Change credentials with secure and strong ones
 - If you are on development, be sure `ENVIRONMENT=development` on .env file
 - If you are on production or want to production build, change with `ENVIRONMENT=production`
-- Be sure `localhost:80` is accesible and not using from another process (Nginx runs on 80)
+- Be sure `localhost:NGINX_PORT` is accesible and not using from another process (Nginx runs on the port provided in the .env file as NGINX_PORT)
 - Pull necessary images:
 ```bash
 docker-compose pull